Quibble7s/bugtracker-frontend/README.md

 ![thumbnail](/public/static/images/thumbnail.jpg)

-This project was built using React, Typescript, and TailwindCSS.
+This project was built using React, Typescript, TailwindCSS, and the [bugtracker API](https://github.com/Quibble7s/bugtracker-server).

 ## Features